Best Runs in Vienna - Donauinsel, Prater and More

 From its entrance at the impressive Nussdorf weir to its mouth into the Danube at the Praterspitz, the Donaukanal measures about 18km (11 miles), and in principle all of it is runnable.
 The road is never too far away, and you’ll always have a bit of traffic sound around you – it’s very urban.

-Starting at the Knoten Prater junction at km 11, this route turns into a route that’s only attractive if you have a strong preference for bleak industrial aesthetics.
+Starting at the Knoten Prater junction at km 11, this route's surroundings are only attractive if you have a strong preference for bleak industrial aesthetics.
 You run along a highway, passing heavy industrial sites, a waste incineration plant and the like.
 It’s safe though, and I occasionally like it in the autumn when I need a change from all the too-beautiful Indian Summer colours every once in a while.
-I call this section the “Rocky Route”.
+I call this section “Rocky's Run”.

-Admittedly, that’s not for everyone but if you stick to the upper 11km, you can’t go wrong and will have a lovely waterfront run, which you could even end with a beer right there during summer.
+Admittedly, that lower part may not be for everyone.
+But if you stick to the canal's upper 11km, you can’t go wrong and will have a lovely waterfront run, which you could even end with a beer right there during summer.
 The central section between Friedensbrücke and Erdberger Steg has lots of bridges and between those two, both banks are runnable.
 Vienna is a very safe city and there is no time of day or night when I wouldn’t run those routes.

 With 600 hectares, the Prater is about twice the size of Hampstead Heath and the third-biggest park in Vienna.
 It hosts an amusement park that often goes under the same name but which the locals call the Wurstelprater (“sausage Prater”).
 But that’s only a tiny corner of a truly magnificent and huge park with wild woods, meadows, and water as well as horse tracks, playgrounds, restaurants and asphalt roads.